Why does the Delaware Bay lack identity?

 Certainly not because it lacks historical, economic or ecological importance.
 I am writing a book on the Delaware Bay right now and have been doing considerable research on all three subjects.
 It has a rich history starting with Dutch and Swedish settlers in the early 1600’s to WWII German subs sinking Allied ships on the Atlantic ocean miles from the Bay’s mouth.
 It drains a prosperous region, the Delaware River valley, who’s history is unquestionably one of the richest in the country.
 The Bay’s ports are among the most prosperous in the country from Cape May, which has the 4th largest fishery income nationwide, to its oil refining capacity– the Bay is the second busiest oil transport waterway in the country.

 Is the Bay’s wildness its own undoing?
-Although it is a struggle, the Delaware Bay is an intact natural ecosystem despite being located in the middle of the most densely population region of the country.
-Unlike the Chesapeake or Long Island Sound there are no rich estates on the bayshore because its expansive marshes leave few places to build.
+Although it is a struggle, the Delaware Bay is an intact natural ecosystem despite being located in the middle of the most dense populations of the country.
+Unlike the Chesapeake or Long Island Sound, there are no rich estates on the bayshore because its expansive marshes leave few places to build.
 The wildlife and plant diversity is extraordinary earning it various distinctions from being one of the Nature Conservancy’s Last Great Places to a United Nation’s RAMSAR site.
 The Bay was the first site of Hemispheric Importance for migratory shorebirds designated under the Western Hemisphere Shorebird Reserve Network.

 Many will point to the abundant bugs as diminishing the Bay’s value.
 Its true that biting insects, from greenheads to mosquitoes, rule the bayshore at various times of the year.
 But biting insects are the bane of every wild area, from Maine’s downeast islands to the lazy coastal estates of southern South Carolina and Georgia.
 The biting insects are more a sign of a healthy system than a reason to not value the system.